pgeu/pgeu-system/docs/confreg/sponsors.md

    Note that for this feature to work, the *Field: badge scanning* on the [conference configuration](configuring) must be enabled.

+Submit session
+:  This benefit class allows the sponsor to submit a session for the conference that bypasses the regular call for papers.
+The class will be configured to save to to a specific track, and this is not choosable by the sponsor.
+The benefit will request title and abstract for the session as well as name, company, bio and photo for the speaker.
+   Once the benefit is confirmed, a distinct speaker profile will be created for this speaker, with no connected user account.
+A session entry will be created with the specified information and automatically flagged as approved (but not put on the schedule since it has no start and end time yet).

 ## Shipments

 A shipment tracking system is built into the sponsorship system.
 It